jijo78/olympic-medals/README.md

 To do this run yarn install, if you don't have yarn installed, please refer to this documentation (https://yarnpkg.com/lang/en/docs/install/).

+In order to compile the application run yarn bundle.

-Once done this, run yarn start, this will open the application on http://localhost:5000
+Once this is done, run yarn start, this will open the application on http://localhost:5000